-Pete King is a Principal Engineer based in New England with more than 30 years of experience focused on the integration of environmental regulations and policies with his clients' industrial, institutional, and commercial business objectives, sometimes balancing the competing interests of a wide range of project stakeholders.
+Pete King is a Principal Engineer based in New England with more than 35 years of experience focused on the integration of environmental regulations and policies with his clients' industrial, institutional, and commercial business objectives, sometimes balancing the competing interests of a wide range of project stakeholders.

-With particular expertise regarding in situ biochemical treatment of metals in groundwater, Pete has experience on dozens of sites in North America.
+With particular expertise providing in situ biochemical treatment of metals in groundwater, Pete has experience on dozens of sites in North America.
 He has designed groundwater treatment systems ranging from nominal gallons per minute to 17 million gallons per day.
 His hands-on experience laid the foundation for his pragmatic approach to designing "operator- and maintenance-friendly" treatment systems.